777arc/textbook/content/frequency_domain.rst

 Next lets look at the time and frequency domain plots of a square wave:

 .. image:: ../_static/square-wave.png
-   :scale: 70 %
+   :scale: 80 %
    :align: center

-This one is also less intuitive, but we can see that the frequency domain seems to keep going, and this is because of the quick change in time domain, just like in the previous example.
-But it's not flat in frequency, it has spikes at intervals, and the level seems to decay as the frequency gets higher.
-It turns out that a square wave in time domain has a sin(x)/x pattern in the frequency domain, which is known as the sinc() function.
+This one is also less intuitive, but we can see that the frequency domain has a strong spike at 10 Hz, which is the frequency of the square wave, but it also seems to keep going.
+This is because of the quick change in time domain, just like in the previous example.
+But it's not flat in frequency, it has spikes at intervals, and the level slowly decays (although it will continue forever).
+It turns out that a square wave in time domain has a sin(x)/x pattern in the frequency domain (a.k.a. the sinc function).

 Now what if we have a constant signal in the time domain?
 A constant signal has no "frequency".
 Let's see: